benedekfazekas/mranderson/README.md

              [edn :as edn])
 ```

-In the **shadowing only** mode MrAnderson flattens the resolved dependency tree out into a topoligically ordered list and processes this ordered list.
-While processing MrAnderson refixes all namespaces in the dependencies and the references to them.
+In the **resolved tree** mode MrAnderson flattens the resolved dependency tree out into a topoligically ordered list and processes this ordered list.
+While processing MrAnderson prefixes all namespaces in the dependencies and the references to them.
 This also means that all dependencies even transient ones are handled as first level dependencies as they can only occur once in a resolved dependency tree.

 And the resolved tree of the same project: